Information for Indians

 If you receive pension income from U.S. sources, your U.S. pension does not qualify for the exemption under section 87 of the Indian Act, even if you live on a reserve in Canada.
 Your pension income from a U.S. source and the employment that gave rise to the pension are not connected to a reserve in Canada.

-The full amount of scholarships, fellowships, or bursaries that are received by you as a student with respect to enrolment in a program that entitles you to claim the education tax credit is not taxable and is not reported as income on your tax return.
+The full amount of scholarships, fellowships, or bursaries that are received by you as a student with respect to enrolment in a program that entitles you to claim the full-time education tax credit is not taxable and is not reported as income on your tax return.
 If you are a part-time student, the amount that may be excluded from income with respect to scholarships, fellowships, or bursaries received in 2010 and later tax years is limited to the cost of materials related to the program and the fees paid to the designated educational institution in respect of the program.
 However, this limitation does not apply to taxpayers who are eligible for the disability tax credit or cannot be enrolled in an educational program on a full-time basis because of a mental or physical impairment.
 For more information regarding the scholarship exemption, please see Income Tax Folio: S1-F2-C3, Scholarships, Research Grants and Other Education Assistance.
-For more information regarding the full-time and the part-time education tax credit please see Income Tax Folio S1-F2-C1, Education and Textbook Tax Credits.
+For more information regarding the full-time and the part-time education tax credit please see Income Tax Folio: S1-F2-C1, Education and Textbook Tax Credits.

-If you are not eligible for the education tax credit, your scholarship, bursary or fellowship may still be tax-exempt if it came from Indian and Northern Affairs Canada (INAC) (either directly or through your band) as part of INAC's Post-Secondary Education Program.
-This means that amounts you received from either INAC's Post-Secondary Student Support Program or its University and College Entrance Preparation Program are treated as tax-exempt.
+If you are not eligible for the full-time education tax credit, your scholarship, bursary or fellowship may still be tax-exempt if it came from Aboriginal Affairs and Northern Development Canada (AANDC) (either directly or through your band) as part of AANDC’s Post-Secondary Education Program.
+This means that amounts you received from either AANDC’s Post-Secondary Student Support Program or its University and College Entrance Preparation Program are treated as tax-exempt.
 This position is under review but continues to be applied by the CRA.
 There is currently no requirement to issue T4A slips for these amounts.

-In the event that your scholarship, bursary or fellowship income is not exempt under either of the two situations described above, only the part of the post-secondary scholarship, fellowship or bursary that is more than $500 must be reported on your income tax return.
+In the event that your scholarship, bursary, or fellowship income is not fully or partially exempt under one of the situations described above, only the part of the post-secondary scholarship, fellowship or bursary that is more than $500 must be reported on your income tax return.

 For general tax information relevant to students, see our Students page.

-For information with respect to issuing T4As for scholarships, bursaries and fellowships, please see Income Tax Folio: S1-F2-C3, Scholarships, Research Grants and Other Education Assistance and Guide T4130, Employers’ Guide - Taxable Benefits and Allowances.
+For information with respect to issuing T4As for scholarships, bursaries, and fellowships, please see Income Tax Folio: S1-F2-C3, Scholarships, Research Grants and Other Education Assistance and Guide T4130, Employers’ Guide - Taxable Benefits and Allowances.

 Any training allowances you receive under the Employment Insurance Act or a general Government of Canada training program will be taxable, unless the training takes place on a reserve.
 In this case, the exemption under section 87 of the Indian Act may apply.
 Since each case is different, call us at